Since I started using the Reading Tracking Spreadsheet, my reading QUALITY has improved 43%!

 The Rock Your Reading Tracking Spreadsheet is ideal for bookworms that read a high volume of books each year.

-For the first time, I’m offering the tracker FOR FREE to Sarah’s Bookshelves Live “Superstars” Patrons ($7 / month)!
+For the first time, the tracker will ONLY BE AVAILABLE to Sarah’s Bookshelves Live “Superstars” Patrons ($7 / month)!
+In addition to the Tracker, you’ll get monthly episodes of the Double Booked podcast series, a supplement to my annual Summer Reading Guide, and 2 other bonus podcast episodes per month (plus more).
 Sign up to be a patron here.
-In addition to the Tracker, you’ll get monthly episodes of the Double Booked podcast series, a supplement to my annual Summer Reading Guide, and 2 other bonus podcast episodes per month (plus more).

 How the Rock Your Reading Tracking Spreadsheet will help you